vonajs/vona/packages-docs/guide/techniques/orm/config.md

 const pgOrder = app.bean.database.getClient('pgOrder');
 ```

-### 2. Obtaining the Default Data Source
+### 2. Obtaining the Default Datasource

-The default data source is determined by the `defaultClient` configuration option.
+The default datasource is determined by the `defaultClient` configuration option

 ``` typescript
 const clientDefault = app.bean.database.getClient('default');
 ```

-### 3. Obtaining the Knex Instance Corresponding to the Data Source
+### 3. Obtaining the Knex Instance Corresponding to the Datasource

-The system creates different Knex instances for different data sources.
-Use these Knex instances to operate the database.
+The system creates different Knex instances for different datasources.
+Use these Knex instances to operate the database

 ``` typescript
 const pg = app.bean.database.getClient('pg');